 - Each prisoner shall be permitted to retain four changes of underwear, four pairs of socks, and one pair of shower slippers; and

 - DOC shall provide secure, readily-accessible storage for the personal property of each punitive segregation prisoner;

 - When punitive segregation prisoners go outside the facility, DOC shall provide access to appropriate outer garments.

 A continuing variance authorizes DOC to require prisoners on suicide watch to wear suicide resistant smocks and undergarments when inside their housing areas.
 The variance further provides that DOC may require detainees on suicide watch to wear uniforms whenever outside the housing area, except for court, when they may wear personal clothing.
 Personal accessories, including shoelaces, belts, ties and bras, need not be provided until immediately before the prisoner enters a courtroom, and may be confiscated after the prisoner exits therefrom.
 (September 2003)

-DOC is authorized to provide to prisoners on suicide watch bedding made of suicide-resistant materials.
+A continuing variance authorizes DOC to provide to prisoners on suicide watch status only bedding made of suicide-resistant materials.
 (September 2003)

 The above variances from §1-03(g) and (i) were granted upon the following conditions:

 - Only mental health providers may place a prisoner on suicide watch and require the use of a suicide smock and bedding;